Taizé Evening Prayer on third Wednesdays

 WHERE: PEACE Lutheran Church, in the Sanctuary

-“The distinctiveness of Taizé is the simple songs that are repeated frequently,” said Peace’s pastor, the Rev. Eileen Smith Le Van.
-She’s excited to be offering this short prayer service that will leave participants feeling lifted up and at peace.
+“The distinctiveness of Taizé is the simple songs that are repeated frequently,” said the Rev. Eileen Smith Le Van, who started the service.
+This short, simple prayer service leaves participants feeling lifted up and at peace.

 All are welcome, regardless of religious tradition or affiliation.
 Peace’s Taizé service coordinates with another Taizé-style worship offered at 6:30 p.m. on the first Wednesday of each month at Nevada City United Methodist Church.